 Control & Chaos: An art collaboration

 Hayden Seay, Chattanooga, Tenn. – To most, chaos and control are two forces that directly oppose one another.
-To artist Michael W. Bush, these forces present an opportunity to make art.
+To artist W. Michael Bush, these forces present an opportunity to make art.

 The project, named after its three phases, “Controlled-Chaos-Controlled,” features the art of 21 local artists.